 Many AKU graduates have gone on to study, work and teach at the finest healthcare institutions in the world.
 Many have also remained in or returned to Pakistan, to which they bring, in the words of one distinguished alumni, “ambitions to set new standards for clinical practice, education and research, and to influence academic medicine, health policy and public health”.

 In Afghanistan, we launched postgraduate training in 2012 at the French Medical Institute for Mothers and Children.
-We now offer programmes in eight disciplines, including cardiovascular surgery.
+We now offer programmes in nine disciplines, including cardiovascular surgery.
 FMIC is the only institution in Afghanistan offering residency training in several fields.

 In total, 7,600 women and men have graduated from AKU’s medical programmes.